 Divorce can have a devastating financial impact on a spouse, causing a substantial drop in the standard of living.
-In California, either spouse can request support payments when seeking divorce or legal separation.
-This is a complicated area of law, so you would benefit from hiring an experienced San Diego spousal support lawyer.
+In California, either spouse can request spousal support payments when seeking divorce or legal separation.
+This is a complicated area of family law, so you would benefit from hiring an experienced San Diego spousal support lawyer.

-Contact us today to schedule your consultation with our trusted attorneys and get answers to your questions.
+Contact us today to schedule your consultation with our trusted San Diego spousal support attorneys and get answers to your questions.

 Negotiating Spousal Support

 As with most aspects of divorce, a couple can negotiate their spousal support.
 The purpose of support is to help a lower-earning spouse get back on their feet following divorce, while at the same time recognizing their contributions to the marriage.
-A couple may include a support obligation in their divorce settlement.
+A couple may include a spousal support order in their divorce settlement.

 However, many divorcing couples cannot agree, so the issue ends up in front of a judge.
 Anyone seeking spousal support should hire an attorney who can make a compelling argument to the court.
 California has several laws on alimony, but judges are empowered to exercise discretion.
+In San Diego family court, having strong legal representation and a clear understanding of the legal process from the start can make a real difference in your case.

 You benefit from working with one of our family law attorneys who has practiced in San Diego for years.